TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   weight (e.g. that the taller someone is, perhaps the heavier they tend to be), and wish to test this idea.
 To do so, we could look for a 'correlation' between our variables.
 The best known measure of correlation is Pearson's correlation.
-This is a value ranging between 1 (signaling a perfect positive
-  correlation: whenever `ht` goes up, `wt` is guaranteed to go up) and -1 (signaling perfect negative correlation: whenever `ht` goes up, `wt` goes down).
+The value of Pearson's correlation can range between 1 (signaling a perfect positive correlation: whenever `ht` goes up, `wt` is guaranteed to go up as well) and -1 (signaling perfect negative correlation: whenever `ht` goes up, `wt` goes down).
 For two variables that are not associated with one another, Pearson's correlation within samples from the population will tend towards zero (may not be zero due to random fluctuation in the dataset due to random sampling).

 Pearson tests for (and assumes) a linear relationship between the two variables.
-It further assumes that residuals (distances from the observations to the prediction line) are homoskedastic (share a common variance).
+The test assumes the individuals on whom the two variables are being measured are randomly drawn from the population for which you want to make inferences (here, we are making inferences about the correlation of the variables in a population of interest).
+The test also assumes that observations are are either normally distributed (for smaller samples) or are identically distributed (when sample sizes are large enough to invoke the CLT, which, as usual, depends on how far from normal the original population is, but typically 30 observations are considered adequate).

 Pearson's test is defined in terms of 'sums-of-squares' so the results are relatively sensitive to outliers.
 However, for continuous variables without obvious outliers, and where the assumptions hold, Pearson's test of correlation is the most powerful test of association.
 For discontinuous variables, where outliers are suspected, or where the assumptions are suspect, Spearman's rho test or Kendall's tau test are better choices than Pearson's correlation.
-Spearman's rho and Kendall's tau approaches make relatively few assumptions outside of random sampling of populations and a monotonic relationship between variables.
-Non-monotonic (as well as non-linear) relationships can often be discerned by plotting one variable against the other.
+  Spearman's rho and Kendall's tau approaches make relatively few assumptions outside of random sampling of populations and a monotonic (consistently rising or falling; need not be linear) relationship between variables.
+Non-monotonic relationships can often be discerned by plotting one variable against the other.
   If a non-monotonic relationship is suggested, other methods should be used to characterize the association between the variables.

 Spearman's test amounts to taking a rank transformation of the data (for instance, substitute all the `ht` values with their ranks from smallest to largest; then